heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 ### Install and configure Git

-Git will be used for the rest of the course to work collaboratively and to submit your practical work.
+Git will be used for the rest of the course to work collaboratively and to submit your practical works.
 It is important to have it installed and configured properly.

 In this section, you will install Git on your system.
 If you already have it,